griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 Create new opportunities when the profiles are too rigid.

-Reach out to people to interview that may not be initially confident or think they have enough relevent experience.
+**Reach out** to people for interview who may not be initially confident or think they have enough relevent experience.

 Typically job descriptions get over stuffed and are more aspirational than realistic.